ulises-jimenez07/coding_exercises/code_patterns.md

 ### Prefix Sum
 **When to use:** Range sum queries, subarray sum problems

+**How it works:** Build an array where each element stores the sum of all elements up to that index.
+To get the sum of any range, subtract the prefix sum at the start from the prefix sum at the end.
+This allows you to answer range queries in O(1) time after O(n) preprocessing.

 ```python
 # Build prefix sum
 prefix = [0]